-California Environmental Quality Act (CEQA): First, the City certified an SEIR for the Railyards Specific Plan Update, KP Medical Center, MLS Stadium and Stormwater Outfall on November 10, 2016.
+California Environmental Quality Act (CEQA): The City certified an SEIR for the Railyards Specific Plan Update, KP Medical Center, MLS Stadium and Stormwater Outfall on November 10, 2016.
 (SCH No. 2006032058; Resolution No. 2016-0379).
 The SEIR evaluated the environmental effects of the Major League Soccer Stadium project and related public infrastructure.
 The physical changes that would be facilitated by the funding activities proposed have been evaluated in the SEIR.
-None of the circumstances in Public Resources Code 21166 requires subsequent or supplemental environmental review.
-Second, the proposed establishment of the EIFD, as a separate public entity from the City, is not a "project" as defined in CEQA (see CEQA Guidelines section 15378(b)(4)).
+No further CEQA review by the City is required.